Help is on the way!

 Pulling away from friends, family, and social activities is another key indicator that your parent may need support.
 If someone who was once a social butterfly now makes excuses to avoid gatherings or stops answering the phone, it’s worth paying attention.
 This kind of social withdrawal can be a symptom of many issues, from depression to social anxiety.
 A growing disinterest in the world around them or a lack of engagement in conversation can also be a sign of deep loneliness.
 It’s helpful to have regular, casual conversations about their day.
 This creates a space for you to notice these changes early on, rather than waiting for a crisis to occur.

-How to Talk to Your Parent About Therapy
+How to Talk to Your Aging Parent About Therapy

 Starting a conversation about mental health can feel delicate, but it’s one of the most supportive things you can do.
 The key is to approach it with empathy, patience, and respect.
 Your goal isn’t to force them into a decision but to open a door to a new kind of support.
 Frame the discussion as a caring check-in, not an intervention.
 By creating a safe space for them to share what they’re feeling, you can gently introduce therapy as a helpful tool for managing life’s challenges.

-Choose the Right Time and Place for the Conversation
+Finding the Right Time and Place to Talk

 Timing is everything.
 Avoid bringing up therapy during a crisis or a heated moment.
 Instead, find a calm, private time when you’re both relaxed and won’t be interrupted.
 It’s often more effective to have regular, casual conversations about their well-being rather than one big, serious talk.
 You could start by saying, “I was thinking of you and just wanted to see how you’re doing lately.”
 This creates a natural opening.
 If you’ve noticed they seem to be experiencing deep loneliness, you can gently ask about it.
 The goal is to make the conversation feel like a normal part of your relationship, showing you care about their happiness and health.